 - The linings of the brakes must be of sufficient thickness to prevent the metal portion of the brake shoe or pad from coming into contact with the brake drum or disc.
 Under normal braking conditions, the vehicle must not pull to the left or to the right and the wheels of the vehicle must not lock.

 If a taxi does not meet these requirements it must be removed from service until any defective condition has been completely corrected.
 If a taxi does not meet all of the regulatory fitness requirements and is involved in an accident on Las Vegas roads, the driver and company can both be found negligent and held responsible for injuries and damages resulting from the accident.

 Taxi Accidents Are Not The Same As Car Accidents

 Because taxis are commercial vehicles, usually part of a fleet owned by a taxi company, there are special laws and regulations that apply to them and they are held to a higher standard of safety.
-When a taxi is involved in an accident, be it with another vehicle or a pedestrian, it is not the same as when a privately owned vehicle is in a car crash.
+When a taxi is involved with another vehicle or a pedestrian accident, it is not the same as when a privately owned vehicle is in a car crash.